justdave/nwsweatheralertswidget/README.md

 There's also an app with a user interface to go with it, mostly for debugging. :)  The app lets you look at the raw XML feed from the NWS, for example.

 Right now it's hard-coded to use Ottawa County, MI (my home county) while I'm testing it.
 A county selector is coming soon.

+If you feel like helping out or adding cool new features, I welcome pull requests.
+Feel free to file issues, too.